Tiramisu-Compiler/tiramisu/README.md

     ISL_INCLUDE_DIRECTORY: path to the ISL include directory
     ISL_LIB_DIRECTORY: path to the ISL library (lib/)

+If the above fails, check the ISL [README](http://repo.or.cz/isl.git/blob/HEAD:/README) file for details on how you should install it in general.
+Make sure that autoconf and libtool are installed on your system before building ISL.

 ###### Building LLVM

 LLVM-5.0 or greater: required by the Halide framework.
-Check the section "Acquiring LLVM" in the Halide [README](https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it.
+Check the section "Acquiring LLVM" in the Halide [README](https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM, build and install it.

 ##### Building Halide

-You need first to set the variable LLVM_CONFIG_BIN to point to the folder that contains llvm-config in the installed LLVM.
+You need first to set the variable `LLVM_CONFIG_BIN` to point to the folder that contains `llvm-config` in the installed LLVM.
 You can set this variable in `configure.cmake`.
-If you installed LLVM from source, this path is usually set as follows
+If you installed LLVM from source in a directory called `build/`, the path is usually set as follows

     LLVM_CONFIG_BIN=<path to llvm>/build/bin/

-If you installed LLVM from the distribution packages, you need to find where it was installed and make LLVM_CONFIG_BIN point to the folder that contains llvm-config.
+If you installed LLVM from the distribution packages, you need to find where it was installed and make `LLVM_CONFIG_BIN` point to the folder that contains `llvm-config`.

 To get the Halide submodule and compile it run the following commands (in the Tiramisu root directory)